Anomalous symmetries of classifiable C*-algebras: G -Kernels and anomalous actions

 The short exact sequence \eqref{eqn:alg-K1-ses} is natural in the sense that a morphism of unital $\rm{C}^*$-algebra will induce a morphism between the corresponding short exact sequences.
 For every $A$, the short exact sequence \eqref{eqn:alg-K1-ses} will split, since $\Aff(T(A))$ is a divisible group.
 However, the splitting is not natural.

-\section{\texorpdfstring{$G$}{G}-kernels and anomalous actions}
+\section{\texorpdfstring{$G$}{G}-Kernels and anomalous actions}

 Let $A$ be a unital $\rm{C}^*$-algebra and let $G$ be a group.
 A \emph{$G$-kernel} is a group homomorphism $G \rightarrow \Out(A)$.
-Motivated by an analogous concept of the same name in group theory (\cite{EILMAC47}), the study of $G$-kernels in the von Neumann setting was initiated by Takeda (\cite{Ta59}) and developed by Sutherland (\cite{Su80}) and Jones (\cite{JON80}).
+Motivated by an analogous concept of the same name in group theory (\cite{EILMAC47}), the study of $G$-kernels in the setting of von Neumann algebras was initiated by Nakamura and Takeda (\cite{NATA59,Ta59}) and developed by Sutherland (\cite{Su80}) and Jones (\cite{JON80}).

 In this section, we review the definition of the $H^3$ invariant of a $G$-kernel and the definition of an anomalous action.